gsapei/mycv/README.md

 This's a template for my own curriculum vitae.
 Made for VueJS 3 (vite) and vuetify 3

 ### Usage
-For customization just edit the **UserData.vue** file with your own data.
+For customization just edit the **userData.vue** file with your own data.
 And also you can edit **MainPage.vue** to change the order of the components. **It's very intuitive!**

 Components available (as HTML tags):